arq5x/bedtools2/docs/content/general-usage.rst

  - *This column is required*.
 4. **start** - The one-based starting position of feature on **seqname**.
  - *This column is required*.
- - *BEDTools accounts for the fact the GFF uses a one-based position and BED uses a zero-based start position*.
+ - *bedtools accounts for the fact the GFF uses a one-based position and BED uses a zero-based start position*.
 5. **end** - The one-based ending position of feature on **seqname**.
  - *This column is required*.
 6. **score** - A score assigned to the GFF feature.
-Like BED format, BEDTools allows any string to be stored in this field in order to allow greater flexibility in annotation features.
+Like BED format, bedtools allows any string to be stored in this field in order to allow greater flexibility in annotation features.
 We note that this differs from the GFF definition in the interest of flexibility.
  - *This column is required*.
 7. **strand** - Defines the strand.
 Use '+', '-' or '.'
  - *This column is required*.